AryD05/Translator/README.md

 At its core, this tool generates and filters logical equivalences for Linear Temporal Logic (LTL) formulae.
 It can:

-1. Generate equivalent LTL formulas based on a given input formula.
+1. Generate equivalent LTL formulae based on a given input formula.
 2. Filter these equivalences based on specified logical operators.
 3. Apply various complexity and depth constraints to the generation process.

-The tool does not verify the correctness of input formulas.
+The tool does not verify the correctness of input formulae.
 Ensure your input is valid to avoid nonsensical outputs.

 ### Web Interface